 As additional contingent consideration for the purchase of Cogent in April 2015, we agreed to pay to the selling unitholders \$18.9 million in cash and issue 334,048 shares of our common stock in the future if the Earnout is achieved.
 Pursuant to the terms of the purchase agreement, the cash payment and the issuance of common shares occurs if our secondary fund placement business achieves a revenue target of \$80.0 million during either the two-year period ending on the second anniversary of the closing (March 31, 2017) or the two year period ending on the fourth anniversary of the closing (March 31, 2019).
 For the two-year period ended March 31, 2017, the revenue generated by our secondary placement business was slightly less than revenue target required to achieve the Earnout during the first two-year period.
-If the revenue target is achieved during the two-year period ended March 31, 2019, the contingent consideration will be paid promptly after that date.
-In the event the Earnout is achieved, we expect the cash payment will be funded from our cash and cash equivalents balance.
-Based on the revenue generated by the secondary fund placement business since April 1, 2017, it is highly likely that the revenue target for the second two-year period will be achieved.

-See Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations - Operating Results - Non-Compensation Expenses.
+In the third quarter of 2018, the revenue target was achieved for the two-year period ended March 31, 2019 and the contingent consideration will be paid promptly after that date.
+We expect the cash payment will be funded from our cash and cash equivalents balance.
+See "Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations - Operating Results - Non-Compensation Expenses".

-As a result of the enactment of the Tax Act, we calculate the amount of incremental tax owed, if any, on our foreign earnings on a current basis and consequently, we are able to repatriate foreign cash without any further tax burden.
-We intend to repatriate our foreign cash subject to our estimated operating needs in our foreign jurisdictions, our needs for additional cash in the U.S. and other global cash management purposes.
+As a result of the enactment of the Tax Act, we calculate the amount of incremental tax owed, if any, on our foreign earnings on a current basis and consequently, we expect that we will be able to repatriate foreign cash without any further tax burden.
+Subject to any limitations imposed by Treasury Department regulations or interpretative rules related to the Tax Act, we intend to repatriate our foreign cash subject to our estimated operating needs in our foreign jurisdictions, our needs for additional cash in the U.S. and other global cash management purposes.